 This story is based loosely on The Dark Knight Rises.
-This is complete fiction, I own none of the characters you recognize.
-The rest, well you know...
+I own none of the characters you recognize.
+The rest are fictional characters I invented.
 This is a story of how I think Talia and Bane spent their time beyond the Pit and training for the League.

 The Cold and Heartless

 There were noises of combat; noises of a swords and obstacles.
 Searching for a target, and obliterating it.

 "Has my father returned from his mission?"
 She sent one last blow to the practice figure, sending its head tumbling to the floor with a thud.
 Her muscles were tense yet her fire slowly starting to dim.
 She spent her mornings like this.
 Fighting.
 Practicing.
 Anything to kill the anger in her bones.
 The fire in her core.

 She had her back turned to the guard.
 He did not answer immediately so Talia took time engaging other aspects.
 It was then that she lifted her shirt and replaced her bandages across her abdomen.
 She gritted her teeth as the touch of her fingers resurrected the throbbing just above her ribs.
 Her father was teaching her.
 Making her stronger.
 Absolutely humiliating her pride.
 But he was absent; his mission was running longer than planned.
 The League's leader had been gone less than four months, still, it was longer than normal.